Greensburg, Indiana: Economy

 Honda Motor Company operates an automobile manufacturing plant (Honda Manufacturing of Indiana, LLC) along Interstate 74 in Greensburg.
-This facility, also called Indiana Auto Plant or IAP, is the largest employer in the city as of 2023.
+This facility, also called Indiana Auto Plant or IAP, is the largest employer in the city as of 2026.
 Honda purchased 1,700 acre at the northwest edge of Greensburg in 2006.
 Mass production of the Honda Civic (eighth generation) sedan commenced at IAP on October 9, 2008.
 A second shift was added in fall 2011.
 Production capacity was increased by 25% to accommodate the start of production of the Civic hybrid in early 2013.
 In 2018, Honda invested US$32.5 million to expand its plant with a new 19,200 square-foot building for new in-house subassembly of vehicles' front end module, including radiator and cooling fan.

-As of September 2021, IAP employs over 2,700 people and produces the eleventh-generation Honda Civic hatchback, the fifth-generation Honda CR-V, and the third-generation Honda Insight.
-The Acura ILX was also assembled at IAP from 2012 to 2015 until production was transferred to Honda's plant in Marysville, Ohio.
-The Acura ILX hybrid became the first hybrid model built by Honda in North America.
+As of 2026, IAP employs over 2,600 associates and produces the eleventh-generation Honda Civic hatchback and sixth-generation Honda CR-V. Previously, the 2012 Acura ILX hybrid assembled at IAP became the first hybrid model built by Honda in North America.
 Honda has been exporting IAP assembled Civics to Mexico, Latin America, the Caribbean, and the U.S. territories of Puerto Rico, Guam and Saipan since 2009.

 Delta Faucet Company has operated a manufacturing facility in the city since 1958.
 In addition to faucet components, Delta's Greensburg plant also produces bath tubs and shower fixtures.